RiverRuby/digital-garden/content/Data guilds.md

 ---
 date: 2023-11-01
 ---
-> Jointly written by Lily Jordan, Vivek Bhupatiraju, and Aayush Gupta
+> Draft jointly written by Lily Jordan, Vivek Bhupatiraju, and Aayush Gupta

 The current model of how personal data flows through the internet is that companies like Google, Meta, and Amazon glean a set of data about you based on your interactions with them and then uses the data to sell targeted ad campaigns.
 But there’s a fast-emerging alternative: the zero-knowledge sovereign model of data, where you log your data locally and can then selectively release proofs about that data.
 This allows for novel, less user-hostile approaches.